gaboesquivel/gaboesquivel/content/projects/photo-and-go.md

 images: []
 achievements:
-  - Developed a photo editor app with seamless e-commerce integration.
+  - Built a photo editor that posted finished products into the existing commerce system.
-  - Led technical execution, ensuring a smooth and intuitive user experience.
+  - Led technical direction on the editor and the services behind it.
-  - Implemented AWS infrastructure for scalable cloud storage and processing.
+  - Ran image storage and processing on AWS.
 story:
-  - MyPhoto.com is an online platform for creating personalized photo products.
-I led the development of an innovative photo editor app and backend services integrated with existing e-commerce systems.
+  - MyPhoto.com is an online platform for personalized photo products.
+I led the photo editor and the backend that plugged into the existing commerce system.
-  - My leadership role encompassed technical direction and execution, focusing on creating a smooth and intuitive user experience.
-I built the photo editor application with seamless e-commerce integration and implemented AWS infrastructure for cloud storage and image processing.
+  - "I owned technical direction on the editor: cropping, layouts, and sending a finished product into checkout.
+Image storage and processing ran on AWS."
   - The project required balancing technical requirements with usability considerations for customers creating custom photo products.
 My work delivered a functional photo customization solution integrated with e-commerce capabilities.
 order: 29
 year: 2014